 - replanted native species along the seasonal waterways

 - incorporated a riparian buffer along the year-round creek

 Though we have already accomplished a great deal, we still have a ways to go and we will continue to work hand-in-hand with the Conservation District to maintain healthy land and a healthy farm.

 In the southwest corner of the pasture lies our organic vegetable garden, where we grow heirloom varieties of your favorite veggies!
-This year Josh planted six varieties of garlic, tons of squash, sugar pod peas, green beans, beets, cabbage, and so much more.
+This year we planted six varieties of garlic, tons of tomatoes, sugar pod peas, green beans, beets, cabbage, and so much more.
 Our vegetables are deliciously unique and we enjoy raising varieties you may not often see (or taste!)

 Next to our house are the herb garden and flower gardens; these are Erin’s pride and joy and they serve as a colorful haven for birds, bees, and other pollinators.
 In addition to supplying food and respite for the local fauna, the flowers and herbs provide us humans with vibrant flavor additions to our favorite foods, soothing teas, dye for fabric and fibers, and countless other uses.

-Come visit us at the Tacoma Proctor Farmers’ Market and the Gig Harbor Waterfront Farmers’ Market this summer to see what we have to offer you!
+Come visit us at the Tacoma Proctor Farmers’ Market this summer to see what we have to offer you!